Table of Contents Show

 The variety of adventures in Costa Rica makes it a great place to visit.
-There are a plethora of things to do in Costa Rica and this article will give elaborated details regarding the same.
+There are a plethora of things to explore in Costa Rica, and this article will give you elaborate details regarding the same.

-Located between the Caribbean Sea and the Pacific Ocean, Costa Rica has rugged rainforests and tropical coastlines.
+Costa Rica has rugged rainforests and tropical coastlines between the Caribbean and Pacific oceans.
 The Caribbean coast is known for its beaches, volcanoes, biodiversity, and cultural institutions, such as the Pre-Columbian Gold Museum in San Jose.

 The protected jungle of Costa Rica covers about a quarter of its land area and is home to many wildlife species, such as spider monkeys and quetzals.